Top of the Foot Pain:

 The Best Orthotics:

-- This is very cheap investment to get rid of your foot pain.
+- This is a very cheap investment to get rid of your foot pain.

 - There are much cheaper over-the-counter custom options available as well.